Deep Brain Stimulation (DBS) in Orange County, CA (Mission Viejo)

-Deep brain stimulation, or DBS, is a highly successful therapy for Parkinson’s disease and essential tremor.
-Dr. Taghva is a regional expert in DBS and is unique among neurosurgeons in that he has specialized fellowship training in this procedure, whereas many practitioners of DBS do not have specialized training and are therefore limited in the options they can offer patients.
+Deep brain stimulation, or DBS, is a highly successful therapy for patients suffering from Parkinson’s disease and essential tremors.
+Dr. Taghva is a regional expert in DBS and is unique among neurosurgeons because he has specialized fellowship training in this procedure.
+Call now to schedule your appointment:

-Board-certified neurosurgeon, Alexander Taghva, M.D., F.A.A.N.S., offers a unique corrective surgical treatment to directly target problematic brain impulses with deep brain stimulation in Mission Viejo, CA. Patients who have not experienced symptom relief using more conventional treatment methods for conditions such as Parkinson’s or epilepsy may be candidates for the procedure.
+Board-certified neurosurgeon Alexander Taghva, M.D., F.A.A.N.S., offers a unique corrective surgical treatment to directly target problematic brain impulses with DBS in Mission Viejo, CA. Patients who have not experienced symptom relief using more conventional treatment methods for conditions such as Parkinson’s or epilepsy may be candidates for the procedure.

 - What is Deep Brain Stimulation?